Msmastr74/Bogobot/README.md

  * /manage logs and /manage telemetry: Shows recent in-memory logs or command activity.
  * /usage: Shows command usage totals.
  * /avatar and /ping: Small Discord utility commands.
+ * /python and /javascript: Execute code in WASI-backed sandboxes, with modal input for longer programs or uploaded source files.
+ * /ai_activity: Schedule, trigger, list, or remove AI activity triggers for a channel.
  * /bogo and friends: Grouped roll, shuffle, choice, text bogo, name bogo, and small bogosort utilities, plus top-level /sort and random number helpers.
  * /cbogo: Runs the original collaborative community bogosort puzzle.
  * /bogotree: Advances or resets a collaborative random equalization puzzle.
- * /accounts: Manages account permission ranks.
+ * /accounts: Shows account info, manages permission ranks, lists users, and bans/unbans accounts.

 Bogobot also writes an append-only monitor archive when observed sort values are available.
 Each chunk starts with a JSON header line, then compact `dt,value;` records where `dt`